 Yes!
-Many Dojos are started and led by champions who do not have knowledge of coding.
-The champion is essentially the ‘Project Manager’ of a Dojo, who is comfortable with the administrative and organisational tasks involved in running the club.
+Many Dojos are started and led by champions who don’t have programming skills.
+The champion is essentially the project manager of the Dojo and so needs to be comfortable with the administrative and organisational tasks involved in running the club.

-Learn code with some simple exercises!
+Learn to code with some simple exercises!

 Find skilled mentors

-You can see this article here for more instructions on how to set up a Dojo.
+See this article here for more instructions on how to set up a Dojo.